-- In 1879, the National Archery Association was founded.
-It initiated the first U.S.–sponsored tournament in 1879.
+- In 1879, the newly founded National Archery Association (NAA) held the first U.S.–sponsored tournament.

 - Bowhunting did not really take off until the 1950s and 1960s as hunters learned more about this sport and about newer bows that were being developed.